kinnik7/SFDX-Logs/Readme.md

 }
 ```

-And edit it with the correct informations required.
+And edit it with the correct information required.

 ### Windows users: